Mashmighty/akan/akan.md

-** Generate Akan Name**
+# Generate Akan Name
 #### Web app that generates an Akan name based on the date of birth and gender by determining the day one was born, 30/09/2022
 ![alt text](images/app.png)

 ![alt text](images/result.png)

 ## Author
-Kinyua Racheal
+George Macharia

 ## Versioning
 Akan-name-generator V1.0

 ## Description
 Akan names are derived from Ghanian culture.
 Frequently in Ghana, children are given their first name as a 'day name' which corresponds to the day in the week they were born.
-Here are Ghanian day names.
-This app will take in a user's year of birth, month of birth, day of birth and select gender.
+Akan names are derived from Ghanian culture.This app will take in a user's year of birth, month of birth, day of birth select gender to generate an output with the corresponding akan name.

 ## Features
 Summary Features: